 The National Careers Service provides careers advice and information to people of all ages.
 You can access free support online, over the telephone and face to face.
-They provide free resources such as
+They provide free resources such as:

-- a CV builder
+- a profile builder

 Jobcentre Plus can help you to find a job, get back in to work, or set up your own business.

 Connexions Personal Advisers can support those with a learning disability or difficulty to make positive choices about their future with information about college courses, apprenticeships, 6th form in schools, employment and a range of other options depending on their needs and interests.

 Newcastle Futures offer Tyne Online for people who are confident and have basic IT skills

 Northern Learning Trust help with advice, support and careers guidance.

 Your Homes Newcastle support their customers to find employment.
 They work with partners to offer: